Annemarie Roeper: Early life

 Annemarie was born on August 27, 1918, in Vienna, Austria-Hungary, to parents Max and Gertrud Bondy.

 Gertrud Bondy was a medical doctor as well as a psychiatrist-in-training with Sigmund Freud.
 Gertrud and her husband Max founded a series of schools focusing on, “psychoanalytic understanding of human development and a desire to educate children to build and thrive in a pluralistic, democratic society” including a school in the town of Marineau.
 Annemarie observed the strong independent educational ideals very early in life in the school that her parents were creating.
 The school was Schule Marienau, which is still operating outside Hamburg.

 Though the family consisted of mainstream Lutherans, the Bondy family were of Jewish heritage.
-After the Nazi party came to power in Austria, Max Bondy sold the school, struggling with this Nazi notion that he was not German because of his heritage.
+After the NSDAP party came to power in Austria, Max Bondy sold the school, struggling with this notion that he was not German because of his heritage.
 He and Annemarie fled in the spring of 1938 with the help of George Roeper, a student in her parents’ school.
-They escaped Germany before the German invasion of Austria was complete.
+They escaped Germany before the German annexation of Austria was complete.
 They left just ahead of the train out of Germany that carried Anna Freud and her parents.
 They fled first to Switzerland, joining her mother who had fled a year earlier.
 Then, in 1939, they went to the United States.
-Prior to the German invasion of Austria, Annemarie had planned on higher education with Anna Freud.
+Prior to the German annexation of Austria, Annemarie had planned on higher education with Anna Freud.

-Annemarie married George Roeper in New York City on April 20, 1939, and began a new adventure.
+Annemarie married George Roeper in New York City on April 20, 1939.

 Education

 Annemarie Roeper never fully finished any higher education past high school.
 While a medical student at the University of Vienna in 1937, she was the youngest person to ever be accepted to study child psychoanalysis with Sigmund and Anna Freud.

-The March 1938 the German invasion of Austria prevented her from being able to truly begin her studies.
-Roeper was able to flee with her father on the last train across the Austrian border before the Germans invaded while Sigmund and Anna Freud fled soon after.
+The German annexation of Austria of March 1938 prevented her from being able to truly begin her studies.
+Roeper was able to flee with her father on the last train across the Austrian border before Germany unified with Austria while Sigmund and Anna Freud fled soon after.
 Eastern Michigan University awarded an honorary doctorate to Roeper and her husband, George Roeper, in 1978.